TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 Quiz:

 - Why does the formula state VM level, and not individual vCPU level.
-What’s the reason?
+What's the reason?
 - How will Used compare with Run in general?
 Do you expect it to be higher or lower?
-If it’s higher, what can cause it?
+If it's higher, what can cause it?

 The impact of [Power Management](/metrics/chapter-2-cpu-metrics/2.2.3-esxi-host/#power-management) can be noticeable.
 For example, a physical chip comes with 2 GHz as its standard speed.
 ESXi may increase or decrease this speed dynamically, resulting in Turbo Boost or power saving.
 If ESXi increases the clock speed to 3 GHz, Used counter will be 50% higher than the Run counter.
 The Guest OS (e.g. Windows or Linux) is not aware of this performance boost.
 It reports a value based on the standard clock speed, just like Run does.
 On the other hand, if ESXi decreases the clock speed to 1.5 GHz, then Used will report a value that is 25% lower than what Run reports.

-Let’s take an example.
+Let's take an example.
 What do you notice?

 ![Power Management example](2.2.2-fig-23.png)

 As you can see from the preceding chart, the impact is noticeable.
 The System and Overlap counters hovers averages <10 ms (negligible as this VM is basically idle), but the gap between Used and Run averages around 20% Used is ~20% higher than Run, likely due to Turbo Boost.

-Let’s take another example, this time from a busy VM.
-I’ve removed System and Overlap as they are also negligible in this example.
+Let's take another example, this time from a busy VM.
+I've removed System and Overlap as they are also negligible in this example.
 This is a 32 vCPU VM running Splunk.
 Notice Used is consistently higher than Run.

 ![Used higher than run](2.2.2-fig-24.png)

-Now let’s look at the opposite scenario.
+Now let's look at the opposite scenario.
 This VM is a 64 bit Ubuntu running 4 vCPU.
 Used (ms) is around 44% of Run (ms).
 The VM had minimal System Time (ms) and Overlap (ms), so Used is basically lowered by both power savings and CPU SMT.
 In this example, if Run is far from 100% and the application team want faster performance, your answer is not to add vCPU.
 You should check the power management and CPU SMT, assuming the [contention counters](/metrics/chapter-2-cpu-metrics/2.2.3-esxi-host/#esxi-utilization-counters) are low.

 ![System work included in vCPU](2.2.2-fig-25.png)